 Steps:

-Follow these steps to factory reset your iPhone with Mobitrix.
+Follow these steps to factory reset your iPhone with Mobitrix so the next part of the process is easier to complete without backtracking.

 Mobitrix Perfix Main Interface